External content blocked

 - Address

-- Invalidenstraße 50, 10557 Berlin,
+- Invalidenstraße 50, 10557 Berlin

-Opening hours Mon closed Tue & Wed 10 am – 6 pm Thu 10 am – 8 pm Fri 10 am – 6 pm Sat & Sun 11 am – 6 pm - Phone
+Opening hours Mon closed Tue & Wed 10 am – 6 pm Thu 10 am – 8 pm Fri 10 am – 6 pm Sat & Sun 11 am – 6 pm

 - Website